The Prayer Practice

 Each session will use the Prayer Companion Guide.
 We created this guide to help you and your group build new daily rhythms into your lives.

 The Guide includes weekly Reach Exercises, assigned readings and podcast episodes, and reflection questions.
-You can download the digital guide for free when you sign up to run the Practice.
+You can purchase a beautiful printed version, or download the digital guide for free when you sign up to run the Practice.

 Recommended Reading